Algerian nuthatch: Protection

-The species is protected in Algeria as one of 32 species listed in Decree No. 83-509 of August 20, 1983 on protected non-domestic animal species.
+The species is protected in Algeria as one of 32 species listed in Decree No. 83-509 of 20 August 1983 on protected non-domestic animal species.
 The nuthatch was included in a 1980 petition by the BirdLife International requesting that the U.S. federal government add 60 foreign species to the federal endangered lists.
 This request was published in the official gazette of the United States.
-The petition was published in the Federal Register the following year, but these species, including the Algerian/Kabyle nuthatch, were not added to the endangered species lists until 1995.
+The petition was published in the Federal Register the following year, but these species, including the Algerian nuthatch, were not added to the endangered species lists until 1995.

 The largest population is found in a protected area, the Taza National Park.
-To safeguard the species, it would be good to know more about the size of the existing populations and their ecological preferences.
+To safeguard the species, it is important about the size of the existing populations and their ecological preferences.
 However, protective measures have already been put forward, including habitat restoration or preservation through reforestation, planting of firewood outside of existing forests, and fire prevention.
-The Algerian/Kabyle nuthatch is a flagship species for the preservation of the Babor Mountains forest.
+The Algerian nuthatch is a flagship species for the preservation of the Babor Mountains forest.